 Britannia Primary School and Nursery is committed to the principle of equality for all pupils irrespective of race, religion, gender, language, disability or family background, and to the active support of initiatives designed to further this principle.
 We believe that equality is at the heart of good educational practice.
 All pupils are of equal value and deserve equal access to every aspect of school life.
 They have equality to learn and work towards their highest possible levels of achievement.
 The vision and values which we uphold as a school help to emphasise equality for all staff and pupils at all times.
-All personnel are responsible for ensuring that we implement this policy.
+All personnel are responsible for ensuring that we implement this policy and help eliminate discrimination.

 Aims & Objectives